ngrx/platform/projects/ngrx.io/content/guide/signals/rxjs-integration.md

 # RxJS Integration

-RxJS is still a major part of NgRx and the Angular ecosystem, and the `@ngrx/signals` package provides **opt-in** integration RxJS APIs through the `rxjs-interop` plugin.
+RxJS is still a major part of NgRx and the Angular ecosystem, and the `@ngrx/signals` package provides **opt-in** integration with RxJS APIs through the `rxjs-interop` plugin.

 ## RxMethod